syuurio/syuurio/README.md

 :wave: I'm Cleo who makes coding an essential part of my life.

-- :computer: Currently working as Frontend Developer in Taiwan.
+- :computer: Currently working as a Frontend Developer in Taiwan.
 - :mag: Seeking to explore the field not only **FRONTEND** but everything about **WEB**.
 - :hearts: Love thinking and solving problems through coding.